manoa-study-abroad-central/manoa-study-abroad-central.github.io/index.md

 ## Developer Guide

-<strong>Step 1.</strong> Install [Meteor](https://www.meteor.com/developers/install), by following these steps according to your operating system.
+<strong>Step 1.</strong> Install [Meteor](https://www.meteor.com/developers/install), by following the steps according to your operating system.

 <strong>Step 2.</strong> Create your own version using the template.
 You can do this by clicking on the original template through our page, where it says generated from, and click "use this template."